Submission Guidelines for Writers & Artists

 - What kind of books?
 New Letters is primarily—but not exclusively—interested in reviewing excellent books (even movies and visual art) otherwise not receiving much attention in the national media (which means nearly any literary title); we also are interested in books that have something important to say about culture, politics, aesthetics, or any kind of art; that includes scholarly, critical, or biographical books that could find a non-specialized readership.

 - New Letters pays, typically, $35 and up for short, one-book reviews, more for longer, complex reviews; this pay is not guaranteed but paid as resources allow.

-SUBMIT SUBMISSIONS VIA POSTAL MAIL TO:
+SUBMIT ONLINE (see above) OR VIA POSTAL MAIL TO:

 University House, UMKC